Slack brings all your tools and workflows into one place

 Whether you’re a tinkerer, a DIY techie or a full-stack software engineer, you can access Slack’s API to solve complex problems for your organisation.

-Build customised apps
+Build custom apps

-Customised apps are especially effective for streamlining multiple systems – internal and external – to create a single experience powered by a Slack app.
+Customised apps are especially effective for streamlining multiple systems – both internal and external – to create a single experience powered by a Slack app.

 For example, Hearst built HANS bot, which merges information from seven different sources into 40 customisable reports.
 Rather than logging into a new dashboard, the app’s 1,500 users simply summon the information in Slack.